Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Introduction

-A central challenge related to the high complexity of the traffic environment is representing the environment state.
-In end-to-end methods, immediate sensor measurements are used directly as the state for the decision-making policy.
-However, the high dimensionality of the sensor data makes its direct use challenging, as a vast number of data are needed to constrain the learning problem \cite{muller2018driving}.
-For that reason, mid-level representations, that render all perceptual inputs together with static information such as HD-map and route as bird's eye view (BEV) images, have recently received increasing attention (see e.g.~\cite{bansal2018chauffeurnet}).
+In end-to-end methods, immediate sensor measurements are used directly as the state for the decision-making policy~\cite{kendall2019learning, 9346000}.
+However, the high dimensionality of the sensor data makes its direct use challenging, as a vast number of data are needed to constrain the learning problem \cite{Mller2018DrivingPT}.
+For that reason, mid-level representations, that render all perceptual inputs together with static information such as HD-map and route as bird's eye view (BEV) images, have recently received increasing attention (see e.g.~\cite{bansal2019chauffeurnet, chen2019model, kargar2021vision}).
 However, even the mid-level representations may be so high-dimensional that their use with data-hungry methods such as Reinforcement Learning (RL) is limited.

-To alleviate this, we propose a new approach to learn low-dimensional and rich representations.
-In particular, we combine the recently proposed idea to learn a low-dimensional latent space of the mid-level image \cite{chen2019model} with the prediction of multiple auxiliary application-relevant factors.
+To alleviate this, we propose a new multi-task learning approach to learn low-dimensional and rich representations.
+In particular, we combine the recently proposed idea to learn a low-dimensional latent space of the mid-level image \cite{chen2019model} with the prediction of multiple auxiliary application-relevant tasks.
 A single latent representation is extracted from the mid-level input representations such that the latent representation is enforced to predict the trajectories of both the ego vehicle and other vehicles in addition to a bird's eye view of the scene, using a multi-head network structure depicted in Fig.~\ref{fig:prop_arch}.
 All heads of the network represent the information as images, which allows their straightforward interpretation.
-Also, we use the motion prediction head result and calculate its Gaussian likelihood with the route as an additional input to the policy.
-This will give the policy information about hazardous situations.
+Also, we use the motion prediction head result and the route to calculate a hazard signal as an additional input to the policy.
+This will give the policy information about hazardous situations and collision chance.

 Experiments demonstrate that the auxiliary tasks allow the latent vector to learn more representative information from the scene.
 Therefore, a policy network can be trained faster and performs better, even with less data than a representation based on a single-head network trained for the optimal reconstruction of the scene.